 \section{Conclusion}

-We presented a novel approach to depth prediction from single image that naturally integrates global and local information.
-Global cues in the form of deep convolutional features are used to predict the depth map.
-In a subsequent stage the estimated global map is used to guide a local refinement at a higher resolution.
+We presented a novel approach to depth estimation from single image that naturally integrates global and local information.
+Global cues in the form of deep convolutional features are used to predict the global depth map.
+In a subsequent stage the estimated global depth map is used to guide local refinement at a higher resolution.
 Global estimation is formulated as the joint learning of a depth basis and a regression mapping from the image space to the basis weights.
 The local refinement regresses directly on pixel depth using the global estimate as feature.
-Our approach yields an improvement over the state-of-the-art on the standard train/test split of the NYUv2 and KITTI datasets and is fast and scalable.
-Future work will involve integrating feature learning in the framework of coupled regression and modeling of depth and also exploring joint depth and surface normal estimation in this framework.
+Our approach yields an improvement over the state-of-the-art on the standard train/test split of the NYUv2 and KITTI datasets.
+Furthermore it is significantly faster and more scalable than prior systems.
+Future work will involve integrating feature learning in the framework of coupled regression and modeling of depth.